Skip to Content

 Q: How does GlassFlow’s deduplication work?

-Q: Why do duplicates happen in Kafka pipelines at all?
+Q: Why do duplicates happen in data pipelines at all?

-Duplicate events in Kafka can occur for several reasons, including producer retries, network issues, or consumer reprocessing after failures.
+Duplicate events can occur for several reasons depending on the source.
+In Kafka, common causes include producer retries, network issues, or consumer reprocessing after failures.
 For example, if a producer doesn’t receive an acknowledgment, it may retry sending the same event—even if Kafka already received and stored it.
 Similarly, consumers might reprocess events after a crash or restart if offsets weren’t committed properly.
+In OTLP pipelines, duplicates can arise from collector retries or overlapping export intervals.

 These duplicates become a problem when writing to systems like ClickHouse, which are optimized for fast analytical queries but don’t handle event deduplication natively.
 Without a deduplication layer, the same event could be stored multiple times, inflating metrics, skewing analysis, and consuming unnecessary storage.